On the Stability of Nonlinear Dynamics in GD and SGD: Beyond Quadratic Potentials: Warmup

 \section{Warmup}

 In this section, we illustrate how nonlinear terms in the dynamics influence the behavior of gradient-based methods.
-We begin with GD, showing that the iterates can stably oscillate near a linearly unstable minimum.
-Combined with step size decay, this suggests that convergence to minima is often mediated by stable oscillations.
+We begin with GD, showing how the sign of the third-order term can control the stability of oscillations.
 We then turn to SGD, where we find that, contrary to linear predictions, stability in expectation can be dictated by a single batch rather than an average.

-\subsection{Normal form of oscillations in gradient descent}
+\subsection{Normal Form of Oscillations in Gradient Descent}

+As discussed in Sec.~\ref{sec:Dynamical systems preliminaries}, a linearly unstable fixed point is, in particular, asymptotically unstable.
+While convergence may occur for a measure-zero set of initializations in its vicinity\footnote{More precisely, for initializations lying on the stable manifold of the fixed point.}, generic nearby starting points result in trajectories that eventually leave any sufficiently small neighborhood.
+Consequently, convergence to a linearly unstable fixed point is highly unlikely to happen in practice.

-A classical result states that GD with constant step size $ \eta $ converges to a minimizer in the general case only if it is linearly stable.
-Let $ \FullLoss \colon \R^d \to \R $ with a minimizer $ \params^* $, then the linear stability threshold is given by $ \eta_{\lin} = 2/\lambda_{\max}(\nabla^2 \FullLoss(\params^*)) $, where $ \lambda_{\max} $ denotes the top eigenvalue of a matrix.
-Therefore $ \params^* $ is linearly stable if and only if $ \eta < \eta_{\lin} $.
+In the context of GD, for a twice differentiable objective $\FullLoss \colon \R^d \to \R$, a minimizer $\params^*$ corresponds to a linearly unstable fixed point if the step size $ \eta$ is greater than $ \eta_{\lin} = 2/\lambda_{\max}(\nabla^2 \FullLoss(\params^*)) $, where $ \lambda_{\max} $ denotes the top eigenvalue.
+Here, $ \eta_{\lin} $ is the linear stability threshold on the step size.
 Recently, it has been shown that GD typically operates at the edge of stability when optimizing neural networks \citep{cohen2021gradient}.
-In this regime, $ \lambda_{\max}(\nabla^2 \FullLoss(\params^*)) $ hovers just above $2/\eta$ as the parameters approach a minimum.
+In this regime, the largest Hessian eigenvalue along the trajectory remains close to the critical value $2/\eta$ and marginally exceeds it as the iterates approach a minimum.
 This implies that GD often encounters linearly unstable minima.
-Although the algorithm cannot converge directly to minimizers, it can stably oscillate near minimizers and, after step size decay, eventually converge \citep{chen2023beyond}.
-Thus, the ability to endure oscillations near a minimum determines whether the algorithm will eventually converge to it.
+As we discussed above, convergence to these minimizers is unlikely.
+Nevertheless, \citet{chen2023beyond} demonstrated that GD may still exhibit stable oscillations in their vicinity and, following a subsequent reduction of the step size, eventually converge to them.
+Thus, understanding when such oscillations are stable is essential for characterizing the minima that GD can ultimately reach.

 In this section, we demonstrate how nonlinear terms in the dynamics influence the behavior of GD beyond $\eta_{\lin}$.
 Let us consider GD's iterates over two univariate functions, depicted in Fig.~\ref{fig:Warmup_functions}, that share the same curvature at the minimum but differ in higher-order terms: